ThomasPiergiovanni/oc_p8/README.md

 ## 5. Users' guide.

 ### 5.1.
 Program functionalities
-The programm provides the following functionalities:
+The program provides the following functionalities:
-1. Create an account
+1. Create an account.
-2. Log in
+2. Log in.
 3. Search for healthier product than a selected one.
-4. Check products nutritionnal infos.
+4. Check products nutritional info.
 5. For loged in users, save their favorites substitutes products.
 6. Logout.